P-EBT is a grocery benefit that covers the cost of school meals when your child misses school due to COVID closures or absences.

 No. Immigration status is not considered for Pandemic EBT eligibility and receiving P-EBT will not make you a public charge.

 School-aged children were issued P-EBT for August through November 2021 on June 21, 2022.
-Benefits for the remainder of the school year are anticipated to take place in late August.
+Benefits for school-aged children for the remainder of the school year were issued August 29, 2022.
+Benefits for children under 6 for school year 2021-2022 were issued on September 6th, 2022.
 Please remember it may take 14 days or longer to receive an EBT or P-EBT card due to postal delays.